Geno Smith: 2021 season

-2022 season: Pro Bowler and Comeback Player of the Year
+2022 season: Comeback Player of the Year

-The Seahawks re-signed Smith on April 19, 2022, but the NFL disapproved Smith's new contract that same day after conducting the league's mandatory review; the issue was eventually resolved.
+The Seahawks re-signed Smith on April 19, 2022, but the NFL disapproved his new contract that same day after conducting the league's mandatory review; the issue was eventually resolved.

-On August 26, 2022, Smith was announced as the starting quarterback for the Seahawks' Week 1 matchup against the Denver Broncos, the team that former Seahawks quarterback Russell Wilson had been traded to during the offseason.
-Smith had competed for the starting quarterback spot with Drew Lock after the Seahawks traded Wilson.

-In Week 1 against the Broncos, Smith completed 23 of 28 passes for 195 yards and two touchdowns as the Seahawks won 17–16.
-In Week 4, Smith threw for 320 yards and two touchdowns as well as 49 rushing yards and a rushing touchdown, leading the Seahawks to a 48–45 win over the Detroit Lions and winning NFC Offensive Player of the Week honors.
-In Week 8, Smith threw for 212 yards and two touchdowns as well as rushing for 26 yards, as the Seahawks won 27–13 over his former team, the New York Giants.
+Smith competed against Drew Lock for the starting quarterback spot after the Seahawks traded Russell Wilson to the Broncos in the offseason.
+On August 26, Smith was announced as the starting quarterback for the season opener against the Broncos.
+Smith completed 23-of-28 passes for 195 yards and two touchdowns in the narrow 17–16 victory.
+Three weeks later against the Lions, he threw for 320 yards and two touchdowns while also rushing for 49 yards and a touchdown in the 48–45 road victory.
+Smith was named NFC Offensive Player of the Week for his performance.
+During a Week 8 27–13 victory over his former team, the Giants, Smith threw for 212 yards and two touchdowns.

 On December 21, 2022, Smith was selected to his first Pro Bowl.
-Against the New York Jets in Week 17, Smith completed 18 of 29 passes for 183 yards and two touchdowns in the 23–6 win, keeping the Seahawks alive in the playoff hunt and eliminating the team that drafted him in the process.

-In a must-win game against the Los Angeles Rams, Smith completed 19 of 31 passes for 213 yards, one touchdown, and two interceptions in the 19–16 overtime win.
-During the game, Smith became the Seahawks’ single-season passing leader, surpassing Russell Wilson's mark of 4,219 yards set back in 2016.
-With the win and the Green Bay Packers' loss to the Detroit Lions later that night, the Seahawks clinched a playoff berth as the seventh seed, marking Smith's first playoff appearance.
+During a Week 17 23–6 victory over his former team, the Jets, Smith completed 18-of-29 passes for 183 yards and two touchdowns, keeping the Seahawks alive in the playoff hunt and eliminating the team that drafted him in the process.
+In a must-win game during the regular-season finale against the Rams, Smith completed 19-of-31 passes for 213 yards, a touchdown, and two interceptions in the 19–16 overtime victory.
+During the game, he became the Seahawks’ single-season passing leader, surpassing Russell Wilson's mark of 4,219 yards set back in 2016.
+With the victory and the Packers' loss to the Lions later that night, the Seahawks clinched a playoff berth as the seventh seed, marking Smith's first playoff appearance.

-Smith finished the regular season with numerous career highs, completing 399 of 572 passes. with a league-leading 69.8% completion percentage, for 4,282 yards, 30 touchdowns, 11 interceptions, and a 100.9 passer rating in 17 games.
+Smith finished the regular season with numerous career highs, completing 399 of 572 passes, with a league-leading 69.8% completion percentage, for 4,282 yards, 30 touchdowns, and 11 interceptions for a 100.9 passer rating to go along with 68 carries for 366 yards and a touchdown in 17 games and starts.
 He was also the only quarterback to take every offensive snap for his team that season.

-In Smith's first career postseason start, the Seahawks faced the San Francisco 49ers, where Smith completed 25 of 35 passes for 253 yards and two touchdowns, but lost a fumble and threw an interception as the Seahawks lost 41–23.
+Smith was named Comeback Player of the Year by the Associated Press and the Pro Football Writers of America (PFWA).
+The PFWA also named him as their Most Improved Player.

+The Seahawks went on the road to face the San Francisco 49ers in the Wild Card Round, Smith's first career postseason start.
+He completed 25-of-35 passes for 253 yards, two touchdowns, and an interception, while also losing a fumble during the 41–23 loss.
+Smith was ranked 77th by his fellow players on the NFL Top 100 Players of 2023.